Tobi-De/taku/README.md

 # Run a script
 taku run hello

-# Shortcut to running a script
+# Shortcut to running a script, tax stands for takux
 tax hello

 ```